chiaxin/MayaAPI101/cpp/maya_api_cpp_command_arguments.md

 1. Use `MSyntax::setObjectType` to add a new command argument.
 2. It can be define minimum and maximum on number of objects.
-3. Pass `MSyntax::kStringObjects` enum it no check object exists in the scene</br>
+3. Pass `MSyntax::kStringObjects` enum it no check object exists in the scene
    and get it as `MStringArray`.
-4. Pass `MSyntax::kSelectionList` enum it can check object exists in the scene</br>
+4. Pass `MSyntax::kSelectionList` enum it can check object exists in the scene
    and get it as `MSelectionList`.
 5. Pass `MSyntax::kNone` enum it have no any parameter.